charlize-debeer/ac-mlp-redirect-feature/readme.md

 Use MLP's `hreflang: X-default` setting to grab a default locale for the current site (blog).

-New `ac_geo_redirect_default_t10n_locale` filter to define the default translations to use if the site is not found on the network.
+New `ac_geo_redirect_default_t10n_locale` filter to define the default translations to use if the country code is not found on the network.

 ### Testing